 Halloween is a fun, free-spirited holiday that offers both kids and adults the chance to escape reality for an evening.
 Costumes allow you and your kids to become someone or something else entirely, and get pretty creative in the process.
 For the vast majority of people, it's a fun, innocent game of dress up.
-However, there are pitfalls to watch out for, especially when you're choosing a costume for your child.
 Avoiding all of the sexist, racist Halloween costumes your kid should not wear this year is a good start.

 If insensitive children’s costumes sound like an outdated problem, they aren’t.
 Recently several costume sites pulled a “World War Two evacuee girl” outfit, facing backlash for essentially selling an Anne Frank Halloween costume, according to the BBC.
 Decried as insensitive and trivializing, the costume is maybe not the best way to introduce children to the realities of history.
-Plus, just last year Walmart faced scrutiny for selling an Israeli soldier costume for kids, according to the New York Post.
-Make of this what you will, but both costumes are still available for sale from some retailers.
+Plus, just a couple years ago, Walmart faced scrutiny for selling an Israeli soldier costume for kids, according to the New York Post.
+Make of this what you will, but both costumes are still available for sale from some retailers, and the reviews sections are full of spirited debate about whether these costumes are appropriate, to say the least.

 1. Political Costumes For Little Kids